dashpay/docs-platform/docs/explanations/dpns.md

 In the registration phase, the domain name (e.g. `alice.dash`) is once again submitted along with the salt used in the pre-order.
 The salt serves as proof that the registration is from the user that submitted the pre-order.
 This registration also references the identity being associated with the domain name to complete the identity-domain link.

+### Conflict resolution

+Since some names may be popular, the registration process includes a voting mechanism to resolve conflicts when multiple identities request the same name.
+This is only done for names that meet both of the following conditions:

+* The name is less than 20 characters long
+* The name contains no numbers greater than two

+If only one identity requests the name, they will receive it after a one week waiting period.
+If multiple identities request the name, a weeklong voting period will begin one week after the first request was received.
+Masternodes and evonodes can vote for one of the identities or vote to lock the request.
+After voting concludes, the name is either awarded to one of the identities or locked.
+In Dash Platform v1.0, locked names can no longer be requested or awarded.

+Identities requesting contested names must pay a fee (200 credits) to request ownership.
+This fee is used to cover the masternode voting costs.

 ### Implementation

 DPNS names have several constraints as defined in the [DPNS data contract](https://github.com/dashevo/platform/blob/master/packages/dpns-contract/schema/dpns-contract-documents.json).
 The constraints provide compatibility with DNS and protection from homograph attacks: